orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/alb_pool.md

 ### Optional

-- `algorithm` (String) Algorithm for choosing pool members.
+- `algorithm` (String) Algorithm for selecting members within a pool.
 Value must be one of : `ROUND_ROBIN`, `CONSISTENT_HASH`, `LEAST_CONNECTIONS`.
 Value defaults to `LEAST_CONNECTIONS`.
-- `default_port` (Number) Default Port defines destination server port used by the traffic sent to the member.
+- `default_port` (Number) Destination server port used for traffic sent to a member.
 Value must be between 1 and 65535.
 Value defaults to `80`.
 - `description` (String) Description of ALB Pool.
 - `edge_gateway_id` (String) (ForceNew) Edge gateway ID in which ALB Pool should be created.
 Ensure that one and only one attribute from this collection is set : `edge_gateway_id`, `edge_gateway_name`.
 - `edge_gateway_name` (String) (ForceNew) Edge gateway Name in which ALB Pool should be created.
 Ensure that one and only one attribute from this collection is set : `edge_gateway_id`, `edge_gateway_name`.
 - `enabled` (Boolean) Define if ALB Pool is enabled or not.
 Value defaults to `true`.
-- `graceful_timeout_period` (Number) Maximum time in minutes to gracefully disable pool member.
+- `graceful_timeout_period` (Number) Maximum time in minutes allowed for gracefully disabling a pool member.
 Value defaults to `1`.
 - `health_monitors` (Set of String) List of health monitors type to activate.
 Element value must satisfy all validations: value must be one of: ["\"HTTP\"" "\"HTTPS\"" "\"TCP\"" "\"UDP\"" "\"PING\""].
 - `members` (Attributes Set) ALB Pool Member(s). (see [below for nested schema](#nestedatt--members))
 - `passive_monitoring_enabled` (Boolean) Monitors if the traffic is accepted by node.
 Value defaults to `true`.
-- `persistence_profile` (Attributes) Persistence profile will ensure that the same user sticks to the same server for a desired duration of time.
-If the persistence profile is unmanaged by Cloud Avenue, updates that leave the values unchanged will continue to use the same unmanaged profile.
-Any changes made to the persistence profile will cause Cloud Avenue to switch the pool to a profile managed by Cloud Avenue. (see [below for nested schema](#nestedatt--persistence_profile))
+- `persistence_profile` (Attributes) Persistence profile ensures that a user remains connected to the same server for a specified duration.
+If the persistence profile is unmanaged by Cloud Avenue, updates with unchanged values will continue using the same unmanaged profile.
+However, any changes to the persistence profile will prompt Cloud Avenue to switch the pool to a profile it manages. (see [below for nested schema](#nestedatt--persistence_profile))

 ### Read-Only